Least Redundant Gated Recurrent Neural Network: Experimental study

-\paragraph{Results.} The results for the temporal ordering problem are depicted in \cref{fig:tempord:res}.
+\paragraph{Results.} The results for the TempOrd task are depicted in \cref{fig:tempord:res}.
 We note that DMU has faster convergence than GRU and maintains similar results for high thresholds (up to $10^{-4}$).
 For lower thresholds, DMU outperforms GRU.
 LSTM reaches partial success on higher thresholds but fails for lower ones.
-Likewise, RNN fails for all thresholds without a single successful run.
+RNN and RHN fail for all thresholds without a single successful 100 epoch run.